 Notice how easy it is to determine precisely what the documents contain.
 And by capitalizing the "type" of item, it stands out even more clearly.
 Using the Windows Explorer function would enable one to very easily search a particular client folder or matter folder for a particular item, and complete the search in a very short timeframe.
-Using a desktop search engine (see Desktop Search Engines: An Exciting New Tool in the March 7, 2005 edition of Pennsylvania Bar News) would make the search even faster and easier.
+Using a desktop search engine would make the search even faster and easier.

 Now all of this assumes that your firm does not utilize a document management software package.
 That would be my first recommendation, but the price can be daunting for solo and small firm practitioners.
 The use of this software will enable your firm to automate this organization.
 (Of course, you first have to have a well thought-out system in order to automate it.)
 The role of document management software is to ensure that everyone follows the system.
 It also enables full text searching of documents, plus the ability to search on lots of additional user-defined fields, alone or in combination, such as docket number, file number, attorney, practice area, type of document, and even key words.
 It provides the ability to create security groups and apply them to documents.
 And it enables users to create searches which are done repeatedly-such as "my files" or "client XYZ files"- and save them as short-cut buttons for reuse as needed.
 Document management will also enable your firm to organize other types of electronic documents, such as electronic faxes, emails, spreadsheets, PDF images and others.

-(Please contact me on the hot line for a listing of software packages, and consultants who can assist you with implementation.)
+Your email inbox should be similarly organized.
+Create a subfolder for each client.
 You probably will not feel the need to create another layer of folders by matter.
 It will depend on the volume of emails you receive.
 Create rules which automatically route inbound emails from clients directly to their folders.
 (After you read them, you can drag them to the appropriate matter subfolder if you've created them.)
 If there are other individuals which are associated only with particular clients, you can also create rules to route their emails directly to the appropriate client folder.
 Don't think this will allow you to "forget" that the emails exist.
 In Outlook, each folder in the inbox displays the number of unread messages in bold, so you always know new items are waiting to be read.